 Residents Maintain Autonomy

-In First Community Village Healthcare Center, 15.17% Percentage of Patients
+In First Community Village Healthcare Center, 11.76% of Patients

-This metric measures the percentage of long-term patients that required additional assistance with activities of daily living over time.
-ADL's include activities such as getting dressed and using the bathroom.
-Some would argue that this is a reasonable measure of a resident's well-being.
+This datapoint measures the percent of long-term stay patients that required increased assistance with activities of daily living over time.
+ADL's include activities such as taking medications and eating.

 Ability to Keep Residents Mobile

-In First Community Village Healthcare Center, 18.5% Percentage of Residents
+In First Community Village Healthcare Center, 27.45% of Residents

 Short-term Care: Rehospitalizations

-In First Community Village Healthcare Center, 18.5 Percentage of Residents Rehospitalized
+In First Community Village Healthcare Center, 27.45% of Residents Rehospitalized

 Short-term Care: ER Visits

-In First Community Village Healthcare Center, 11.81 Percentage of Patients
+In First Community Village Healthcare Center, 7.47% of Patients

 Short-term Care: Facilitates Functional Improvement

-In First Community Village Healthcare Center, 74.54% Percentage of Resident
+In First Community Village Healthcare Center, 67.23% of Resident

 Scores for Columbus, OH